-Answer: As you are in camping trekking, we provide you hot water bucket then you will take bucket shower.Question: How do I get drinking water on Lumba sumba pass Trekking?
+Answer: As you are in camping trekking, we provide you hot water bucket then you will take a bucket shower.Question: How do I get drinking water on Lumba sumba pass Trekking?

 Answer: During the trekking route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in camp site/along the way.Question: Can I charge my digital camera or other batteries on my trip?
+Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.Question: Can I charge my digital camera or other batteries on my trip?

-Answer: In this trekking route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?
+Answer: Lumba sumba pass trek route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?

 Answer: No!
-So, for the trekking routes you need to have cash Nepali rupees because credit cards works only in the bigger city areas.Question: When should I book my trip and what is the payments terms?
+So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.Question: When should I book my trip and what is the payments terms?

-Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of mis understanding.
-We will of course make every effort to accommodate last minute bookings.
+Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
+We will, of course, make every effort to accommodate last minute bookings.

-And regarding the deposit, we prefer 25 % advance deposit of total price of the trip in order to conform your reservation before you arrive in Nepal.
+And regarding the deposit, we prefer 25 % advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And rest of the payment can be made after your arrival in Nepal.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porter carry maximum 25 kilo of your backpack which means 2 guest (12.5 kg luggage of each guest): 1 porter basis.Question: How much distance do I walk each day?
+As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.Question: How much distance do I walk each day?

-Answer: When walking in the mountains, the distance you cover each day can vary greatly due to gradient, terrain and altitude.
-As such it is very hard to give specific distances on each day, however you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls ?
+Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls ?

 Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?

-Answer: You can allocate US$ 08 to 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
-US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee and some drinks while you are on trek.
+Answer: You can allocate US$ 08 to 10 for lunch/dinner in Kathmandu and it depends on your spending habits.
+US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

-The above itineraries are subject to change due to condition beyond our control.
-This is a Guide line showing tentative camp night stops.
-Physical, technical and natural condition may change this above itineraries.
+The above itinerary about Lumba sumba pass trek is subject to change due to a condition beyond our control.
+This is a Guideline showing tentative camp night stops.
+A physical, technical and natural condition may change this above itineraries.

 Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
 We at Gokyo Treks and Expedition believe in the quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who knows the destination much better than others.
+We are a team of professional, experienced, well trained and licensed local guides who know the destination much better than others.

-Lumba sumba pass trekking faq
+Lumba sumba pass trek details